eunicen1/nutri-cafe/README.md

 # *Nutri-Café

-As part of a Design Challenge, a Café menu has been developed with Nutritional Values included.
+As part of a Design Challenge, a Café menu has been developed with inclusion of Nutritional Values.
 Click link: https://optimistic-babbage-342a06.netlify.app/

 ## Tech Stack

-HTML, CSS
+Figma (preliminary prototyping), HTML, CSS